 Electronic payment type What happens if you don't have enough money Same-day electronic payment Either: you won't be able to set up and confirm the payment - there's no fee if this happens, or we may choose to make the payment for you, lending you money you don't have, so your account may overdraw - a fee and interest may apply.
 Future-dated electronic payment If you don't have enough money in your account when we first try to make an electronic payment, we'll retry throughout the day.
-If you still don't have enough money in your account when we make our final try at 4am the next day, then: • your payment will fail, or • we may choose to make the payment for you, lending you money you don't have, so your account may overdraw - a fee and interest may apply.
+If you still don't have enough money in your account when we make our final try at 4am the next business day, then: your payment will fail and we may charge a failed payment fee, or we may choose to make the payment for you, lending you money you don't have, so your account may overdraw - a fee and interest may apply.